 18. Chez Moi:

-This Louisiana slang phrase literally translates to “my house” and can refer to the residence of yourself or someone else.
+This Louisiana slang phrase translates to “my house” and can refer to your or someone else’s residence.

 Louisiana natives often use this phrase when referencing their own homes, as well as when referring to social gatherings.